bitcoin-si/Bitcoin-association-Slovenia-Token-BAST/README.md

 # Can i buy BAST token?

-$BAST total supply is 100% centralized and managed by the management board of Bitcoin association Slovenia  and will be distributed to Bitcoin association Slovenia members upon signup or at later on in the future.
+* $BAST total supply is 100% centralized and managed by the management board of Bitcoin association Slovenia  and will be distributed to Bitcoin association Slovenia members upon signup or at later on in the future.
-If a an open market is created where BAST is traded it is up the the community.
+* If a an open market is created where BAST is traded it is up the the open community.
+* BAST token has no inituall price,the open market and community ecosystem is the only authority that will add any value to the token itself

 # How was the total supply of BAST determined?